Pear and ginger are a great match and this twist on a traditional Parkin loaf makes the perfect Autumnal pudding.

 Preheat the oven to 120c fan.

-Weigh out the butter, sugar, treacle and golden syrup into a saucepan and place over a low heat until combined, then remove from the heat and allow to cool.
+Weigh out the butter, sugar, treacle and golden syrup into a saucepan and place over a low heat until melted.
+Stir to combine, then remove from the heat and allow to cool.

 Slowly pour the treacle mix into the well and stir everything together until you have an even, sticky, oaty mass.
 Whisk up your eggs and milk with a fork and stir this into the mix.

-Pour the mixture into the loaf tin and bake for 1hr 10 mins, checking the progress at 45 minutes.
+Pour the mixture into the loaf tin and bake for roughly 1hr 10 mins, checking its progress at 45 mins.
 Once baked, remove from the oven and allow to sit in the tin for half an hour before turning onto a wire rack.

-When the parking is cool, wrap it up and store in an air-tight container…it will last for a couple of weeks, getting stickier and more delicious over time!
+When the parkin is cool, wrap it in foil or parchment and store in an air-tight container…it will last for a couple of weeks, getting stickier and even more delicious over time!

 Set the oven to 150c fan.